Last Updated: August 9, 2024

 Career

 Brubeck signed with Columbia Records and released "Jazz Goes to College" in 1954.
-It became quite popular and helped Brubeck land the cover of "Time" magazine in November of that year.
+It became quite popular and helped Dave land the cover of "Time" magazine in November of that year.
 Over the next few years, the Dave Brubeck Quartet became more and more popular.
 In 1958, African-American bassist Eugene Wright joined the band just before the group's Department of State tour of Europe and Asia.
-Wright became a permanent part of the group after this and Brubeck was known to cancel shows and appearances if he learned that promoters or producers did not want Wright to appear onscreen or onstage due to him being black.
-Brubeck consistently tried to level the playing field for black jazz musicians.
+Wright became a permanent part of the group after this, and Brubeck was known to cancel shows and appearances if he learned that promoters or producers did not want Wright to appear onscreen or onstage due to him being black.
+Dave consistently tried to level the playing field for black jazz musicians.
 He felt some of his success was unwarranted, considering there were many equally or more talented black musicians who did not receive the recognition they deserved.

 Dave Brubeck